magabrielaa/magabrielaa/README.md

 ## Note
 _To adhere to academic integrity regulations and honor professors' intellectual property, school assignment repositories are kept private.
-Upon request, the code can be shared with potential employers_
+Upon request, the code can be shared with potential employers._

 ## 🔭 Projects